-The Montana Land Information Act establishes a Land Information Account that provides funding to the Montana State Library to support state GIS Coordination, the Montana Land Information Act Grant Program, the Council and Montana's Spatial Data Infrastructure or MSDI - the personnel, technology, standards, and policies that are used to guide the collection, maintenance and dissemination of the state's land information.
+The Montana Land Information Act establishes a Land Information Account that provides funding to the Montana State Library to support the Council, the Montana Land Information Act Grant Program, Montana's Spatial Data Infrastructure or MSDI - the personnel, technology, standards, and policies that are used to guide the collection, maintenance and dissemination of the state's land information, and GIS Coordination.

 The management of Montana's land information and the disbursement of the Land Information Account funds are guided by the overarching goals and priorities set forth in this Plan.
-Setting priorities is particularly important considering budget and personnel constraints at both the state, tribal, and local levels.
-The FY2022 Land Information Plan goals are as follows:
+Work to achieve these priorities will result in: